 When you find an app that you really love and you’ve learned how to use, it’s hard to let it go.
 Even when your own wearable fitness tracker has its own app that goes along with it, sometimes you just like what you know or you appreciate how things are laid out.
-This is the case for many people who use MyFitnessPal™.
-It has been around for a long time and many people use it daily to help them with their goals.
+This is the case for many people who want to use their fitness tracker for myfitnesspal It has been around for a long time and many people use it daily to help them with their fitness goals.

 So if you have a fitness tracker, can you use it with MyFitnessPal™?
 Most of the time the answer is yes!
 MyFitnessPal™ is compatible with most of the more popular fitness trackers on the market.

-Here are the ins and outs of using MyFitnessPal™ with your fitness tracker.
+Here are the ins and outs of using myfitnesspal compatible fitness trackers.

 Which Fitness Trackers Are Compatible?

 In all honesty, almost any fitness tracker out there should be compatible with MyFitnessPal™.
-However there are some that work better or are more popular to use than others.
+However there are some fitness trackers for myfitnesspal that work better or are more popular to use than others.

-The most popular brands of fitness tracker for MyFitnessPal™ are:
+The most popular brands of fitness tracker for myfitnesspal are:

 - Apple Watch